-All throughout the American Revolution, U.S. Founding Father George Washington featured enormously in the political and military arena of the fledgling nation.
+All throughout the American Revolution, U.S. Founding Father George Washington featured prominently in the political and military arena of the fledgling nation.
 Washington’s impact on the United States was beyond legendary.

 As the first commander-in-chief of the American troops (Colonial Army), the Virginian-born soldier bravely led the 13 diminutive American colonies to victory over Great Britain in the American War for independence.
 General Washington went on to etch his name in history by becoming the first occupant of the highest office in the land – President of the United States.
 He demonstrated superhuman levels of courage, tenacity, and intelligence in building the very pillars that our dear nation sits upon.